 - oil for baking or frying

-- ½ cup mayonnaise
+- 1/2 cup mayonnaise

 - 2-4 tbsp gochujang

-- In a bowl or a large liquid measuring cup stir together the garlic, ginger, gochujang, soy sauce, mirin, toasted sesame oil, coconut sugar, and broth (or water).
+- In a mixing bowl stir together the garlic, ginger, gochujang, soy sauce, mirin, toasted sesame oil, coconut sugar, and broth (or water).

-- When ready to make the wings, either preheat your oven to 425 ºF if baking, or slowly heat about 1" of oil in a heavy bottomed pot over medium-low heat to deep fry.
+- When ready to make the wings, either preheat your oven to 425 ºF if baking, or slowly heat about 1" of oil in a heavy bottomed pot or skillet over medium-low heat to deep fry.

 - To bake: Place the prepared tempeh wings on a parchment or silicon mat lined baking tray and spray or drizzle with oil.
 Bake for 10 minutes, then flip and bake an additional 6-10 minutes until golden and cripsy on each side.

-- To fry: test that the oil is hot, it should be 350 ºF if checking with a thermometer, or you can test with a small piece of tempeh: the oil should bubble/boil vigorously around it and the piece of tempeh should float to the surface fairly quickly after being dropped in.
+To fry: test that the oil is hot, it should be 350 ºF if checking with a thermometer, or you can test with a small piece of tempeh: the oil should bubble/boil vigorously around it and the piece of tempeh should float to the surface fairly quickly after being dropped in.
 When the oil is heated, fry in batches, 1-2 minutes on each side, until the wings are a rich golden brown.
 Remove from oil and place on a paper towel lined plate.

 - In a small bowl mix together the mayonnaise and 2 tbsp of the gochujang.
 Taste and add more gochujang if desired.
 This can be made in advance.